samuelexferri/gpg-guide/gpg-guide.md

 changed with the `--output <out-file>` option.

 To encrypt a file for personal use, `<key-id>` is simply the name or email address (or anything else) that was used during key generation.
+If you choose a recipient `<key-id>` indicating someone else's public key, you will not be able to decrypt it but only the destinatary with his private key can.

 When encrypting or decrypting a document, it is possible to have more than one private key in use.
 In this case, we need to select the active key with the option `--local-user <key-id>`.
-Otherwise the default key is used.

-If the recipient is not specified, it will self-encrypt using its public key.
-If you choose a recipient indicating someone else's public key, you will not be able to decrypt it but only the destinatary with his private key can.
+Otherwise, by default GnuPG will use the most recently key created.

 Decrypt a file that has been encrypted with our own public key:

 ```bash
 $ gpg [--output <out-file>] --decrypt <file>.gpg
 ```

+Regarding how private keys are selected with GnuPG: GnuPG will select the proper key automatically.
+Usually, the required key is stored in the crypto message's headers, otherwise GnuPG will try all of the private keys.

 Further options: